What is the FHSA?

 No limit for qualifying withdrawals

-If you qualify to use your savings towards the purchase of a qualifying home, you can withdraw amounts from your FHSA, tax-free.
+If you qualify to use your savings towards the purchase of a qualifying home, you can withdraw money from your FHSA, tax-free.
+For the same home purchase, you may also be able to withdraw money from your RRSP Home Buyers' Plan.

 How does the FHSA compare to other registered plans?